This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Urine

-For most composting toilets, a common problem is a too much moisture that comes from urination.
+A common problem for most composting toilets is too much moisture from urination.
 Separating urine from feces is done by including urine diverters in the design that collect the liquid and channel it directly to an adjacent plot of land.
 Urine is high in nitrogen, and land application will fertilize plants.

 The pH of the compost pile usually ranges from 5.5 to 8.5.
 A drop in pH indicates that the system has become anaerobic and needs aeration.